bendtherules/bendtherules.github.com/posts/email-1-break-continue-or-switch?.md

 That is also what I expected to see in the spec.
 When it talks about declaring a variable, specially using `var` - it must do some kind of repeated lookup, right?
 Turns out, it doesn't.
 The spec says to add a entry for that variable name in `<current execution context>.VariableEnvironment.EnvironmentRecord`.

 This was a little bit odd and not what I expected.
-So, I wanted to understand what all of this means.
-This is what I understand now -
+So, I want to explain what I understand about .

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODkyNzYwNTgxLDY1ODM0MDk0NiwxNjAxMD
+eyJoaXN0b3J5IjpbLTUyNDQ1Njg3Myw2NTgzNDA5NDYsMTYwMT
-gzODk0LC0xMTk5MzIwODQ3LC0xNTk2MTI3NjAsMTc5Mzg1MTQz
+A4Mzg5NCwtMTE5OTMyMDg0NywtMTU5NjEyNzYwLDE3OTM4NTE0
-NCwtNjYyNjMxNzgzLC02NjI2MzE3ODMsNTg5NTM2MTY5LC02Mz
+MzQsLTY2MjYzMTc4MywtNjYyNjMxNzgzLDU4OTUzNjE2OSwtNj
-M0OTQ2MjMsMjc2NTI0Njg5LC0xOTYxNTUxMTc4LDE0OTI5NjQx
+MzNDk0NjIzLDI3NjUyNDY4OSwtMTk2MTU1MTE3OCwxNDkyOTY0
-ODAsLTI4NDAzMTY4LC0xMDk0MTM4OTc0LC0xMDQ1NzY5OTQyLD
+MTgwLC0yODQwMzE2OCwtMTA5NDEzODk3NCwtMTA0NTc2OTk0Mi
-k2MjUwMTE1OCwxMTM5NDA4NDkwLDQ3ODUxMzg0MiwxMzY2Mzgw
+w5NjI1MDExNTgsMTEzOTQwODQ5MCw0Nzg1MTM4NDIsMTM2NjM4
-OTEwXX0=
+MDkxMF19
 -->